 GUEST CURATED BY RHÉANNE CHARTRAND

-The exhibition title, niigaanikwewag, which means “leader women” or “they who lead / ahead / in the future” (feminine, plural) in Anishinaabemowin, both acknowledges and positions the female artists included in this curatorial project as leaders within Indigenous art.
+niigaanikwewag, which means “leader women” or “they who lead” (feminine, plural) in Anishinaabemowin, positions the female artists included in this curatorial project as leaders within Indigenous art.

-A two-part curatorial project, niigaanikwewag pays respect to the non-binary feminine creative spirit that births Indigenous futurities in provocative and meaningful ways.
+niigaanikwewag is a one-year curatorial project bookended by two exhibitions that acknowledges and pays respect to the non-binary feminine creative spirit that continues to birth Indigenous futurities in provocative and meaningful ways.